 You will have a maximum of 20 minutes to take each Test

-All tests are open notes, but NOT open internet.
+All tests are open (paper) notes, but NOT open internet or open computer.
 Using AI or other online resources while taking a test is not permitted.
+Using notes you created on your computer is not permitted.
+You CAN use all the notes ON PAPER that you wish.
 Canvas exam logs will be checked.
-Navigating away from the test to go elsewhere online is recorded.
+Navigating away from the test (to go elsewhere on your computer or on the internet) is recorded.

 Even though all tests are open notes you absolutely need to study and prepare for the tests.
 Your notes can definitely help you but will not replace the process of learning the course content and studying